With sandstone buttes, colossal mesas, and panoramic vistas, Monument Valley is one of the USA’s iconic landscapes.

 Amigo Café.
 This restaurant is located in Kayenta, a half hour drive from the Visitor Center.
 This is a cozy restaurant with a local feel that serves Mexican and Navajo food.
 I ordered the Navajo Taco, which was enormous.
 This is enough food for two adults.
 Navajo fry bread is similar to funnel cake or doughnut dough, although it is not sweet.
 It’s delicious!
 On top of the fry bread were beans, lettuce, tomato, cheese and onions.
 If you don’t mind the drive, consider making the trip down to Amigo Café.
 Ray, one of our guides, also recommends the Blue Coffee Pot in Kayenta.

-Do you have any other questions or comments?
-Leave them in the comment section below.
+If you have any questions about how to visit Monument Valley, let us know in the comment section below.